steveYeah/OwndSourceBlog/source/blog/deploy_user_multi_keys.md

 author: Steve Hutchins
 tags: [github, deploy keys, devops]
 blurb: auto
-keywords: github, deploy keys, multiple
+keywords: github, deployment, multiple
 timestamp: 10-02-2016 19:02
 ]]

-# Github deploy keys - single user, multiple keys
+# GitHub deploy keys - single user, multiple keys
 GitHub has a really handy feature that allows you to add an SSH key to a repository that isn't tied to a personal user account, but to the repository itself.
 This allows anyone with access to the deploy user to deploy your project.
 At this point you are probably thinking "Great!" and you should, it's a good idea.
 The problems start when you have more than one repository that is deployed by your deploy user.
 You can only use an SSH key as a deploy key for one repository.
-If you try to use it for more than one GitHub will not allow you to add the key.
+If you try to use it for more than one, GitHub will not allow you to add the key.

-After a lot of reading and a lot of trial and error I found there are a few ways around this.
+After a lot of reading, and a lot of trial and error, I found there are a few ways around this.
 One of these is to have multiple deploy users, one for each project.
 This is probably OK if you only have a few projects, but seems a little messy to me, but there is another way...